davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.6.18 (2015-04-27) =
+* Fixed a bug that prevented Postie from detecting categories with an ampersand in them.
+* Added support for "future" post status
+* Move "Use shortcode for embedding video" setting to Video tab and clarified usage.
+* Added setting to specify the link type used with galleries

 = 1.6.17 (2015-03-28) =
 * Add a setting to attempt a user login based on the from address of the email if a matching Wordpress user exists.